Undergraduate Academic and University Policies

 Valparaiso University Retroactive Credit

-Retroactive credit is only granted for courses taken in the Department of Foreign Languages and Literatures, and is only granted if the student took the appropriate higher level course at Valparaiso University.
-Students who transfer in a higher level foreign language will not receive retroactive credit in that language; however, the foreign language requirement will be met if the course transfers in at a level 203 or higher.
+Retroactive credit is only granted for courses taken in the Department of World Langugages and Cultures and is only granted if the student took the appropriate higher level course at Valparaiso University.
+Students who transfer in a higher level world language will not receive retroactive credit in that language; however, the world language requirement will be met if the course transfers in at a level 203 or higher.

 The retroactive credit is posted at the end of the semester in which the student took the appropriate higher level.
-For more details, please read the “Placement and Special Credit” section under Foreign Languages and Literatures in the General Catalog.
+For more details, please read the “Placement and Special Credit” section under World Languages and Cultures in the General Catalog.

 Concurrent enrollment occurs when a student is enrolled in a second university or college while also enrolled at Valparaiso University during the regular academic year, which consists of the fall and spring terms.